firecracker-microvm/firecracker/README.md

 ## Supported platforms

 We continuously test Firecracker on machines with the following CPUs
-micro-architectures: Intel Skylake, Intel Cascade Lake, AMD Zen2, ARM Cortex-A aarch64.
+micro-architectures: Intel Skylake, Intel Cascade Lake, AMD Zen2 and ARM64 Neoverse N1.

-Firecracker is [generally available](docs/RELEASE_POLICY.md) on Intel x86_64 and AMD x86_64 CPUs that offer hardware virtualization support, and that are released starting with 2015.
+Firecracker is [generally available](docs/RELEASE_POLICY.md) on Intel x86_64, AMD x86_64 and ARM64 CPUs (starting from release v0.24) that offer hardware virtualization support, and that are released starting with 2015.
 All production use cases should follow [these production host setup instructions](docs/prod-host-setup.md).

-Firecracker is in [developer preview](docs/RELEASE_POLICY.md) (and not supported for production workloads) on CPUs based on Arm Cortex-A aarch64 cores that offer hardware virtualization support, and that are released starting with 2015.

 Firecracker may work on other x86 and Arm 64-bit CPUs with support for hardware virtualization, but any such platform is currently not supported and not fit